 He was born and raised on a small farm in central Minnesota, where he roamed the woodlands, wetlands, and grasslands developing his love for the great outdoors.
 Andy graduated with a Bachelor’s of Science degree from the University of Wisconsin-River Falls in 2005.
 Before taking on his current role with Kansas Forest Service, he worked as a wildland firefighter with the Alpine Interagency Hotshot Crew based out of Rocky Mountain National Park, as a Fire Protection Specialist for Kansas Forest Service, and as a soil conservation technician for USDA’s Natural Resources Conservation Service, and the Conservation Districts in Pottawatomie, Wabaunsee, Riley, and Geary Counties.

-Outside of work, Andy spends as much time as he can with his two young children and wife, fishing, cycling, hunting, paddling, and gardening.
+Outside of work, Andy spends as much time as he can with his three young children and wife, fishing, cycling, hunting, paddling, and gardening.

 1320 Research Dr.